 Can Light Therapy Help You Sleep?

 5 min read

-Last Modified 17 March 2021 First Added 16 March 2021
+Last Modified 1 June 2023 First Added 16 March 2021

 Did you know exposing yourself to light can actually help you sleep?
-It may seem counterintuitive at first, but light can have a huge impact on whether or not you’ll have a well-rested night.
+It may seem counterintuitive at first, but light can have a huge impact on whether or not you have a well-rested night.

-Light works by tapping into and resetting your circadian rhythms.
+Light therapy works by tapping into and resetting your circadian rhythms.
 These are the natural sleeping and waking cycles the body goes through and they work in a 24-hour cycle.

-There has been some evidence to suggest light therapy is an effective solution for sleep disorder and depression.
-Additionally, a meta-analysis in 2016 discovered light therapy to be effective for sleep problems in general, specifically referencing insomnia and circadian rhythms.
-And if you can’t incorporate light therapy into your routine, simply getting outdoors into natural light can work too.
+If you can’t incorporate light therapy into your routine, simply getting outdoors into natural light can work too.
 Here’s a quote from a study titled Light as Therapy for Sleep Disorders and Depression in Older Adults:

 In warm climates, half an hour of outdoor daylight exposure each morning would constitute an inexpensive, convenient first-line treatment.
 When outdoor exposure is impractical, one of the available modalities for indoor light therapy can be prescribed.

-There aren’t any serious side effects to using light therapy to help you sleep.
+There aren’t any serious side effects to using low-intensity light therapy to help you sleep.
 After all, you’re only exposing yourself to light.
 However, it is worth noting that some people do experience minor effects.

 Healthline states that light therapy can cause side effects such as: